vircadia/vircadia-docs-sphinx/docs/source/explore/gifts.rst

 Give and Receive Gifts
 #########################################

-Just like in real life, you can give money or presents to your friends in Project Athena.
+Just like in real life, you can give money or presents to your friends in Vircadia.
 You may wish to gift an item to a friend, send money to a connection, have a VIP zone in your domain, or play a poker game with your friends.

 With the Commerce API, you can also award money or items using a coupon.
-A *coupon* is a way to send HFC or items to someone at a later time, even when you are not logged in to Project Athena.
+A *coupon* is a way to send HFC or items to someone at a later time, even when you are not logged in to Vircadia.
 For example, you can create a coupon to award the winner of a trivia game 250 HFC, or to give someone a soda when they buy something from a vending machine.

 .. contents:: On This Page
     :depth: 2